The New-England Courant: Smallpox controversy

-Reverend Cotton Mather supported the smallpox inoculation and was derided in the New-England Courant for doing so.
+Cotton Mather, who supported the smallpox inoculation and was derided in the New-England Courant for doing so.

 In 1721, just before The New-England Courant made its first appearance, HMS Seahorse arrived at Boston harbor from the West Indies carrying many passengers infected with smallpox.
 The highly contagious disease quickly spread and within months approximately nine hundred of Boston's ten thousand residents had died.
 The smallpox epidemic naturally was a cause for great alarm, while the city's publishing and other intellectual pursuits had declined considerably.
 A highly questionable method of inoculation was being proposed, but the greater Boston populace feared that this would only serve to accelerate the spread of the disease.
 Strong differences in opinion over the ethics of inoculation sparked a bitter newspaper and pamphlet war, of which the Courant was playing a major role, beginning with its first issue of August 7.

 Reverend Cotton Mather, a prominent and respected Puritan who trained as a physician before becoming a preacher, sent out letters to various doctors in Boston, urging their support for inoculation, but nearly all of them were highly skeptical of the practice.
 Franklin was bitterly opposed to the prospect and through the New-England Courant he rushed into the fray on the anti-inoculation side.
 In the Courant he characterized Mather as the "arch-hypocrite of New-England" who had abandoned his religious principles by his support for the smallpox inoculation.
 At this time the editors of The Boston News-Letter and the Boston Gazette had refused to print any accounts opposing inoculation.
 Subsequently, one of the reasons Franklin started the Courant was to give Doctor William Douglass (Note: Douglas was the only physician in Boston who had an actual medical degree.
 At first he opposed the inoculation of smallpox, but by 1730 he had changed his views and had become an advocate of the prospect, and eventually administered the inoculations himself, although he and Mather never reconciled their differences.) and others who opposed inoculation a voice to make their opposition public.
 Although no actual names were used it was very apparent that the Courant was attacking the Reverend Mather by mocking and mimicking his sermons.